Dera Baba Nanak tehsil

-Dera Baba Nanak is a sub-district (Tehsil or block) in Gurdaspur district in Punjab, India.
+Dera Baba Nanak is a sub-district (tehsil) in Gurdaspur district in Punjab, India.
 Its headquarters is in Dera Baba Nanak city.
 It is situated in the western part of the district, along the Indo-Pakistani border.
 It was created in 1995.
 The Kartarpur corridor is situated there, that connects Gurdwara Kartarpur Sahib on the other side of the international border.

 History

 During the 1971 Indo-Pakistan war, some military action was seen in the area around Kasowal, near Dera Baba Nanak city.
 This battle was won by Indian army.
 In this battle, 32 soldiers were killed and 3 wounded on the Indian side.
 On the Pakistani side, 34 soldiers were killed, 1 wounded and 26 were missing or captured.
 Three soldiers who participated in this battle were awarded Maha Vir Chakras (MVCs).